lgtm-migrator/ui-refresh-test/docs/adrs/0004-RTK-Query.md

 - `+` Fully customizable to our needs
 - `-` would require us to hand-roll a cache invalidation setup if we wanted caching
-- `-` integrating well with redux, and seperation of concerns from store slices could be very complicated.
+- `-` integrating well with redux, and separation of concerns from store slices could be very complicated.
 - `-` would require us to hand-roll our own API react hooks for data fetching, which would require either very complicated typescript or a lot of boilerplate